Dark Matter prospects with COSI: ALPs, PBHs and sub-GeV Dark Matter: Continuum signals

 where $g_i$ is the number of internal dof of the i-th particle, $\omega$ is its energy, and the function $\Gamma_i$ denotes the so-called grey factor.
 The latter is the dimensionless absorption probability for the emitted species.
 It is in general a complicated function of $\omega$, the PBH mass, the particle's internal dof and its rest mass.
 In order to compute the associated photon spectrum we make use of the public code BlackHawk~\cite{Arbey:2019mbc}, including also the photons originating from unstable particles produced during the PBH evaporation (calculated using Hazma~\cite{Coogan:2020tuf} to compute the photon spectrum from decays).
 Denoting the differential photon emission rate by $\frac{d^2 N_\gamma}{dE_\gamma dt}$, which we show in Fig.~\ref{fig:PBHSpectrum} for a few PBH masses, the flux of photons with energy $E_\gamma$ received by the telescope is:

-where $M_{PBH}$ is the PBH mass (we consider here a monochromatic mass distribution), $f_{\rm PBH}$ is the fraction of DM in form of PBHs and $D(\theta)$ is the D-factor integrated over a certain source area of angular size $\theta$ as already described above.
+where $M_{PBH}$ is the PBH mass , $f_{\rm PBH}$ is the fraction of DM in form of PBHs and $D(\theta)$ is the D-factor integrated over a certain source area of angular size $\theta$ as already described above.
+Notice that in this work we only consider a monochromatic mass distribution for the PBHs.
+Nevertheless, our analysis can be easily be adapted to a different mass function, see e.g.~\cite{Carr:2017jsz}.

 For a given PBH mass we can then compare the theoretical prediction with the COSI sensitivity and estimate the value of $f_{\rm PBH}$ which can be tested.
 For the COSI sensitivity in the continuum we use the five points in Figure 4 of Ref.~\cite{Negro:2021urm} rescaled with a power of 1/4 of the ratio between the source area and an area of 20-degree radius, to take into account the fact that Figure 4 of Ref.~\cite{Negro:2021urm} refers to the performance for a disk-like source with 20-degree radius (see their Appendix B).

 Notice also that those prospects are related to the Fermi Bubbles, i.e., to the central part of the Galaxy.
 Nevertheless we expect them to be similar in other directions of the sky since the Galactic foreground plays a minor role in the determination of the sensitivity, which is dominated by the instrumental background.
 The bound on the PBH fraction is therefore computed as